system76/docs/content/upgrade-pop.md

 ## Upgrade Pop!_OS

-Pop!\_OS 21.04 was released on June 29, 2021..
+Pop!\_OS 21.04 was released on June 29, 2021.

 Pop!\_OS 20.10 was released October 23, 2020.

 ### Upgrading Pop!\_OS to 21.04 from 20.10

-**For all other operating system versions:** scroll down to the instructions for upgrading from an earlier release
+> **NOTE:** For all other operating system versions scroll down to the instructions for upgrading from an earlier release

 First, make sure you have applied all updates to your system.
 You can do this through the Pop!\_Shop, or through the terminal: